On Complexity of 1-Center in Various Metrics: Exact Lower Bounds for 1-center

 In all our reductions, we first reduce to the \emph{Discrete 1-center with Facilities}, where given a set of clients $C\subseteq X$ and a set of facilities $F\subseteq X$ in the metric space, the goal is to find $x$ in $F$ which minimizes the maximum distance to every point in $C$.
 We then reduce a hard instance $(F,C)$ of the Discrete 1-center with Facilities problem to an instance $P$ of the standard Discrete 1-center problem (without facilities) by adding a few additional coordinates to points in $F\cup C$ and then introducing a new point/string $s$ such that it is far from every point in $C$ (in comparison to its distance from the points/strings in $F$).
 Thus we ensured that the 1-center of $P:=F\cup C\cup \{s\}$ must be from $F$.
 Nevertheless, for the sake of compactness, this two step reduction in the proofs of this section is sometimes written as a one step reduction.

 This section is organized as follows.
-In Section~\ref{sec:euclid}, we show that there are no subquadratic listing algorithms for Euclidean 1-center even in low dimensions (Theorem~\ref{thm:l2center}).
-Next in Section~\ref{sec:hscellp}, we show the conditional subquadratic time lower bounds for 1-center in various metrics (Theorem~\ref{thm:ulam:center:LB}).
-Finally, in Section~\ref{sec:edit}, we show the conditional subquartic time lower bound for 1-center in edit metric (also Theorem~\ref{thm:ulameditLB}) and explain how to adapt it for 1-median.
+In Section~\ref{sec:hscellp}, we show the conditional subquadratic time lower bounds for 1-center in various metrics (Theorem~\ref{thm:ulam:center:LB}).
+Next, in Section~\ref{sec:edit}, we show the conditional subquartic time lower bound for 1-center in edit metric (also Theorem~\ref{thm:ulameditLB}) and explain how to adapt it for 1-median.
+Finally, in Section~\ref{sec:euclid}, we show that there are no subquadratic listing algorithms for Euclidean 1-center even in low dimensions (Theorem~\ref{thm:l2center}).